 Alastair Sterling was the inventor who sparked the robot revolution.
 And because of his sudden death, he didn’t see any of it.

-Until he wakes up 16 years later in an advanced robotic body that matches his old one exactly.
-Until he steps outside and finds a world utterly unlike the one he left behind – a world where robots live and do business alongside their human neighbors and coexist in their cities.
+That is, until he wakes up 16 years later in a robot body that matches his old one exactly.
+Until he steps outside and finds a world utterly unlike the one he left behind – a world where robots live alongside their human neighbors and coexist in their cities.
 A world he helped create.

-Al seeks out his old research partner Brendan to find out if he is responsible for Al’s unexpected resurrection, but his return raises far more questions for both of them.
+Now Al must track down his old partner Brendan to find out who is responsible for Al’s unexpected resurrection, but their reunion raises even more questions.

-Blue Delliquanti is an artist and illustrator based in Minneapolis.
+Blue Delliquanti is an Ignatz-nominated artist and illustrator based in Minneapolis.
 She has also lived in California, Massachusetts, Georgia, and Switzerland.
-Blue has contributed to Womanthology and Smut Peddler and has also collaborated on nonfiction comics with Nathan Schreiber and David Axe.
+Blue has contributed to anthologies like Smut Peddler, The Sleep of Reason, and Beyond.
+She has also collaborated on nonfiction comics with Nathan Schreiber and David Axe and her work has appeared on Medium.com.
 You can contact her via email or by dropping her a note on Twitter.